Buying a Pharmacy

 Once a letter of intent is agreed upon, it’s reasonable for you as the buyer then to complete a certain level of due diligence, so that you can make an informed decision before purchasing the pharmacy.

 Once a bank approval is received and due diligence is completed, the seller will want to see a purchase agreement.
 It’s customary for the buyer to draft the initial purchase agreement.
 The purchase agreement will be drafted with the assistance of an attorney, and then buyer and seller will negotiate the final terms of the agreement.
 It’s recommended that you utilize an attorney who has experience with pharmacy transactions.
-Pharmacy Transition Partners also has strong relationships with attorneys experienced in pharmacy and can introduce you to them as well, if requested.
+Independent Rx also has strong relationships with attorneys experienced in pharmacy and can introduce you to them as well, if requested.

 Once the purchase agreement is finalized, it’s time for the closing.
 The closing process includes signing all outstanding documents, taking inventory, reporting controlled substances to proper licensing bodies (e.g., the DEA, the state board), notifying employees of the purchase, and obtaining funding from the bank.